Nerfer-Titi/Nerfer-Titi/README.md

 - 👋 Hi, I’m @Nerfer-Titi,
 - 👀 I’m interested in motion picture, coding, and learning in general.
-- 🌱 I’m currently learning full stack engineering and data analysis.
+- 🌱 I’m currently learning full stack engineering and data analysis and much more....
 - 💞️ I’m looking to collaborate on anything as I would love to learn as well.
 - 📫 How to reach me nefertiti.hakr@gmail.com (be precise otherwise I will not receive it)
 - ⚡ Fun fact: as we go you will know.